neondatabase/neon/docs/rfcs/025-generation-numbers.md

 - 24 bit generations are enough for to increment 9000 times per day over a 5 year system lifetime (in practice generation increments are expected to be far rarer, perhaps of the order of 1 per day if we are dynamically balancing load)
-- 16 bit node ID is enough for 35 new pageservers to be deployed every day over a 5 year system lifetime.
-In practice the frequency is likely to be more like 1 per week.

 #### Index changes